ThisIsJohnBrown/uncontext/README.md

 }
 ```

 If your project is meant to be viewed in the browser, read [1].
-If it is prerendered or physical or some other adjective that doesn't lend itself to viewing in a browser, skip to [2].
+If it is pre-rendered or physical or some other adjective that doesn't lend itself to viewing in a browser, skip to [2].

 [1]